syncfusion-content/install-docs/Common/Essential-Studio/Utilities/Utilities.md

  System Drive:\Program Files\Syncfusion\Essential Studio\x.x.x.x\Assemblies

- > Note: * The sub-folder 3.5 is used with .NET 3.5 and the sub-folder 2.0 is used with .NET 2.0.
+ N> * The sub-folder 3.5 is used with .NET 3.5 and the sub-folder 2.0 is used with .NET 2.0.
 In most cases, [System Drive]:\ is C:\.
  * In 2.0 and 3.5 GAC, the assemblies are available in the installation path System Drive:\WINDOWS\assembly.
  * In 4.0, 4.5, and 4.5.1 GAC, the assemblies are available in the installation path System Drive:\WINDOWS\ Microsoft.NET\assembly\GAC_MSIL.